tiffanyadu/100-days-of-code-2/log.md

 * Reusing components

 **Thoughts:** Still going strong!
 I was able to figure out how to complete parts of the project without needing to copy the instructor's code.
 Quite fun so far, but I wonder whether class components will be significantly more complex than functional ones.

+### Day 63: February 12, 2019

+**Today's Progress:** Completed section 4 and started section 5 of the Modern React with Redux course by Stephen Grider on Udemy.
+Reviewed the following:
+* Functional vs. class components, pros and cons of each
+* Created another new React project, Seasons
+* Setting up geolocation
+* Functional component's lifecycle
+* Refactored code to convert functional components into class components
+* Rules of state, the constructor and super functions, setState
+* Handling errors
+* Conditionally rendering content

+**Thoughts:** Here we go!
+Now things are quickly getting more complex.
+This is definitely a much more substantial lesson on state and how to conditionally render content compared to freeCodeCamp.
+Still able to figure things out ahead of the instructor, but the true test will be whether I can write all this code from scratch by myself!